Prison Tattoos

 By C.A.

 The money a convict makes while slinging ink is well earned.
 Nothing is free in prison as most people may assume.
-Basic necessities
+Basic necessities such as toothpaste and shampoo cost money and if a prisoner doesn't have family or friends assisting him with funds, he's probably going to wear down the enamel on his teeth with state issued baking soda.

 Building a good tattoo gun is another issue any artist interested in going into the tattoo business in prison must master.
 Just as big brained scientists have advance in technology through out the years, hard headed convicts have done the same when it comes to building their tattoo guns.
 That’s why prison tattoos these days look so damn sharp.
 There are two standard types of prison tattoo pistols.
 The spinner and the relay.
 The relay method is much better than the now obsolete spinner rig-up of the past.

-A convict first breaks down his or her most valued possession, their AM-FM radio, and remove the transistor.
-The micro-thin copper coated wire is then carefully removed, wrapped around a screw, then used for a relay.
+1. A convict first breaks down his or her most valued possession, their AM-FM radio, and then removes the transistor.

+2. The cylinder is made from a quality mechanical pencil and the armature bar is made with a piece of flexible pallet band and dime size magnet.
 The tattoo gun is now powered by the transistor of yet another radio so owning one of these jack hammers can be costly considering the fact money is hard to come by in prison.

-The struggle of prison tattooing doesn’t end there.
+3. The struggle of prison tattooing doesn’t end there.
 Any tattoo artist caught slinging ink in prison is in for 15 days Solitary Confinement while all of his earnings are confiscated.